TimurNurlygayanov/softlayer-python/markdown.md

 # Links

-Linking parts of your content is very simple in Markdown.
+Creating a link is very simple with Markdown.
 All you have to do is put the word(s) you want to highlight in brackets `[]` and the link in parenthesis `()` next to it.

 <pre>
 [Visit our website](http://www.softlayer.com)